goafabric/spring-integration-evaluation/README.md

 # description
 - a bunch of examples for spring integration java dsl
+- important !
+Configurations need to be activated explicitly by their according profile inside application.yml

 # simple
 - simple example with just channels and logging